emilohlund-git/retroverse/README.md

 If you're unsure where to start or need any help, feel free to reach out to me.
 I'm looking forward to your contributions! 🌟

+## 🙏 Acknowledgments

+- [Krishna Palacio](https://krishna-palacio.itch.io/minifantasy-dungeon) - Thank you for providing the spritesheet used in this project.
+- [Mikiz](https://mikiz.itch.io/100-free-rpg-items) - Thank you for providing the item icons that I'm using in this project

 ## 🔒 License

 RetroVerse is open-source and available under the [MIT License](LICENSE).
 You are free to use, modify, and distribute the software in accordance with the terms specified in the license.